-To ensure that it respects all of its human rights commitments and to meet French and international requirements, the Group relies on different general and issue-specific policies, particularly the human rights policy which aims to implement a vigilance process for identifying and preventing risks across all company activities.
+To ensure compliance with all of its human rights commitments and to meet French and international requirements, the Group relies on different cross-functional policies and policies specific to certain issues, particularly the human rights policy.
 The health and safety, CSR, and purchasing policies complement the human rights policy, covering specific commitments that fall within their particular scope.

-Today, the Group vigilance plan, adopted in 2018 as required by the French law on the duty of vigilance of parent companies and ordering companies, aims to identify and avoid serious risks to people and the environment.
-It is based on the Group's human rights approach policies, and also generally covers the Group's commitments in terms of human rights, helping to realise them on an operational level.
+Today, the Group vigilance plan, adopted in 2018 as required by the French law on the duty of vigilance of parent companies and ordering companies, aims to identify and avoid serious harm to people and the environment.
+It is based on the Group's human rights approach policies, and also widely covers the Group's commitments in terms of human rights, and contributes to their operational implementation.

 - Annual risk analysis: the risk of human rights violations is seen as a major risk for ENGIE.
 As a result, all operational entities must ensure that the Group's commitments are being respected: human rights violation risks must be evaluated annually, and corrective action plans must be established for any identified risks.

-- Due diligence for partners and suppliers: human rights risks that are part of business relationships are fully covered by ethical due diligence.
+- Due diligence on partners and suppliers: human rights risks that are part of business relationships are fully covered by ethical due diligence.